xharris/dungeon/README.md

 ## TODO

-- feat: weapon sweet spot
-    - small window around [0,100]% of animation to press ACTION
+- bug: camera moving to new room is wonky
 - feat: projectiles